Last updated: May 29, 2023

 Consider the source

-The nervous employee probably won’t though.
-Parents—or anyone else—who need peace of mind can contact a SAMHSA approved laboratory to determine test results.
+The nervous employee is likely to look twice though.
+Parents—or anyone else—who need peace of mind can contact a SAMHSA-approved laboratory to determine test results.
 It will alleviate the concern equated with the faint line because they guarantee accurate results.
+Less reputable laboratories may have sub-standard operating procedures.
+And perhaps, less attentive techs.

 In the case of a positive result, parents can trust the accuracy and begin seeking outside help for their child.
-If it’s the case of an employee, follow the company protocol.
+If it’s the case of an employee, you will, of course, follow company protocol.

 Straight and narrow

-Employees or teens that use drugs are putting themselves at risk.
+Anyone who uses drugs is putting themselves at risk.

-As a matter of fact, fifty percent of drug addicts are genetically predispositioned to be so.
-Seriously, it’s in their DNA.
-Perhaps, they may have never used a drug in their life, but after using opioid pain killers after surgery, they looked for more when the prescription ran out.
+In case you weren’t aware of the stats, fifty percent of drug addicts are genetically predisposed to be so.
+Seriously, it’s in the DNA.
+Perhaps, they may have never used a drug in their life, but after using opioid painkillers after surgery, they looked for more when the prescription ran out.
 The other fifty percent of addicts have poor coping skills.

 Addiction is a disease, not a weakness.
 Drugs eventually change how the brain works.
-This leads to a loss of self-control and damaging behaviors.
-And, all too often, death.
+This leads to a loss of self-control and damaging behaviors—and death.